Hummird/Artisan-Jelly/README.md

 ## Installation

+1. Add `https://hummird.online/jellyfin/manifest.json` into your jellyfin `/web/#/dashboard/plugins/repositories`
+2. Find Artisan Jelly in your availible plugins
+3. Install it.

+OR

 1. Download the latest release
 2. Unpack the contents of the release into your Jellyfin plugins directory.
 3. Restart your Jellyfin server.